nxp-imx/meta-nxp-connectivity/README.md

     $ For i.MX6ULL EVK
     $ . /opt/fsl-imx-wayland/6.6-nanbield-imx6ull/environment-setup-cortexa7t2hf-neon-poky-linux-gnueabi

-Fetch the latest otbr source code and execute the build:
+Fetch the latest otbr source code and execute the build for OTBR:

     $ mkdir ${MY_OTBR}  # this directory will be the top directory of the OTBR source code
     $ cd ${MY_OTBR}